luispadron/EyeBot/README.md

 Change the token variable found in "AppDelegate.swift" on line 19 to your [Einstein Vision Token](https://api.metamind.io/token)
 *Note: Our token is expired.
 We left it in on purpose. :)*
-On like 282 of "ViewController.swift", change the model to the model you trained.
+On line 282 of "ViewController.swift", change the model to the model you trained.